 Related Reading: The Best Hiking Journal and 7 Reasons You Should Keep One

 Most of all take in a few deep breaths of fresh mountain air.
 You have just summited the most unique mountain in the Canadian Rockies!

 The Frank Slide Lookout is also a good choice for giving you one of the best views of Frank Slide – without having to climb up a mountain.
-It’s one of several short cycling/walking routes you can choose from.
+It’s one of several short cycling/walking routes with a paved path you can choose from.
 This is a good option if you’re looking for an easy yet fascinating hike.

 - You could easily spend a week hiking in the area and the nearby Castle Wilderness.
 Table Mountain is one of my favourite hikes in the area.

 Disclosure: My visit to the Crowsnest Pass was made possible by Travel Alberta.
 I climbed Turtle Mountain on my own initiative.
 As always, all opinions are my own.
 This post has been updated and republished.